 First of all, let me say that I am NOT a veterinarian.
 Everything on this page comes from my own research, discussions with professionals at NuVet Laboratory, discussions with other professional breeders and groomers, experience with my own rescue dogs, and experience working with client's dogs over the course of 20+ years.
 If you ever have a situation where you feel the life of your pet is at stake, please call your veterinarian immediately!
-If you have questions about how best to use NuVet supplements to enhance your dog's health, please check out the helpful information on the NuVet website and/or call them at 800-474-7044 (they really are nice and helpful!) -- or email me (email@example.com) and I will do my best to get your questions answered!
+If you have questions about how best to use NuVet supplements to enhance your dog's health, please check out the helpful information on the NuVet website and/or call them at 800-474-7044 (they really are nice and helpful!) -- or email me (firstname.lastname@example.org) and I will do my best to get your questions answered!
+Please click here for more information about ordering directly from NuVet Labs.

 Introduce your pet to NuVet as a special treat that they earn during their daily training, just like any other "high value" treat.
 This will keep them interested and make taking their vitamins a reward!
 For some dogs, I keep vitamin halves in my training treat pouch with the liver bites so they are smelly and yummy!